RyanMyrvold/Performance-Decorators/README.md

 # 🌌 TyDy

-🛠 Dynamic, type-safe utilities for TypeScript.
+🛠 Dynamic, type-safe utilities for TypeScript, in under 150 Lines of Code.

 ## 🎉 Introduction